kintone/js-sdk/packages/data-loader/README.md

   - upload the file there
 - file name on kintone is same as local

-#### Update records
+#### Upsert records

-When `--update-key` option is set, the option value is used as “Key to Bulk Update” to update existing records into a specified app.
+When `--update-key` option is set, the option value is used as “Key to Bulk Update” to import (upsert) records.

-The following types of fields can be specified as "Key to Bulk Update".
+"Upsert" means updating and/or inserting records at the same time.
+Data containing keys that match existing record values is used to update those records accordingly, and the remaining data is added to the specified app as new records.

-- Text
+The field specified as "Key to Bulk Update" should meet the following requirements:

-- Number
+- be of either type Text or Number

-Also, the field must have "Prohibit duplicate values" enabled.
+- must have "Prohibit duplicate values" enabled

 ### export